dddrrreee/cs240lx-23spr/labs/14-stepper-motor/README.md

 just use his lab and code (`alex-code`) --- it's much more thorough :).
 Certainly read through it for extension ideas!

 We'll first just get the stepper working in a simple way.
 Then it's a choose your adventure --- there's a ton of interesting things to do.
+Ideally do a few of the options, or figure out your own.

 If you want further reading, in addition to Alex's lab, I thought these were two reasonable stepper motor writeups; they are "for arduino"